Paxaxxium/robot_cartoon_protrait/README.md

 * Joint angles of robot from inverse kinematics
 * Robot draws portrait using robot control and force control
 ### Citation
-part of code are attributed to `https://github.com/rpiRobotics/robotic_portrait.git` from Rensselear Polytechnic Institute
+Part of code are attributed to `https://github.com/rpiRobotics/robotic_portrait.git` from Rensselear Polytechnic Institute